Cantido/horizons/README.md

 lein ring server
 ```

+The server will start up on port 3000 by default, and will present you with
+an index page giving you a list of the currently-supported planetary bodies.

 See the documentation on `lein-ring` for details.

-Beyond that, I'm still working on `telnet` access to the HORIZONS API.
-There are no endpoints implemented yet.

 [lein-ring]: https://github.com/weavejester/lein-ring
 [Leiningen]: https://github.com/technomancy/leiningen